PeterCamilleri/CX16/new/README.md

 When an interrupt occurs immediately after the fetch of a BRK instruction on the 6502, the BRK is ignored.
 On the W65C02S, the BRK is executed, then the interrupt is executed.
 No instruction intent is lost.
-Interrupts and the _brk_ instruction can be used together without fear of catastrophe.
+Interrupts and the _brk_ instruction can now be used together without fear of catastrophe.

 #### Decimal Mode